deweese-lab/deweese-lab.github.io/_people/adrianne_zhong.md

 **Current Research**

-I use tools from stochastic thermodynamics, optimal control theory, and optimal transport to develop algorithms to study non-equilibrium processes.
+I use tools from optimal control and optimal transport theory to investigate the fundamentally geometric structure of optimal nonequilibrium processes in stochastic thermodynamics.

 **Bio**

-Outside of science, I enjoy music.
+Outside of science, I enjoy playing music with friends and recording tracks at home.